meekostuff/HyperFrameset/README.md

 There are two aspects of HyperFrameset:

-1. Decoration - the wrapping of the primary content of the page with site decor
+1. Decoration - the wrapping of the primary content of the page with site frameset

-2. Panning - replacing the primary content of the page while retaining the same decor
+2. Panning - replacing the primary content of the page while retaining the same frameset

 These aspects are opposite in purpose, but similar in operation.
 In particular, they both involve: